ARK-Scott/SnowStorm/index.md

 ### Discord
 If you wish to join the tribe discord chat, please [click here](https://discord.gg/g9z5tXm).
 Discord does not require you to have a microphone.

+### Friendly Reminders

+1) Bring a spyglass with you at all times, and if you don't have a spyglass make one.
+Don't know how to make one, or don't have enough engram points to unlock it, ask Dreamer, Ember, or Scott.
+Just please bring a spyglass, because it gets really annoying when we have to lend our spyglasses and stop what we are doing.

+2) If you need something made and you can't make it, or you don't have a blueprint, then please ask. \

+3) Vaults and Bases that are locked, unaccessable to the regular tribe member, are only to keep things safe.
+We don't do that to horde all of the good stuff for ourselves, so if you ever need something ask!

 ### Staff
 Dreamer - Founder / Owner
 Ember - Owner